paudetseis/PyRaysum/docs/turtorials/2/2_reproduce_Porter-2011.rst

         tr.data *= norm  # normalize
         tr.trim(prsd[0].stats.starttime, prsd[0].stats.endtime)

-For a good comparisson, we use the plot function from the previous
+For a good comparison, we use the plot function from the previous
 example:

 .. code:: ipython3